 That is seriously cool!
 Or if we were living back in the 80’s, “rad”.

-In fact, we started our new lifestyle of full-time travel with $890,000 and, with the help of the stock market, we’re up about $30,000 in three month’s time.
+In fact, we started our new lifestyle of full-time travel with $890,000 and, with the help of the stock market, we’re up about $80,000 in a year’s time.
 Not bad for spending our days hiking and biking, visiting breweries and roughhousing with our dogs.

 Aside from the stock market, we have a few other mechanisms for cash generation.
 For one, this blog is monetized.
-I’ve plastered a Google Ad or two up and display an affiliate-linked Personal Capital banner below every one of my articles.
-Because we like extra change.
+As you’ve noticed, I use display ads to bring in a few extra bucks a month.
+Because we like beer money.

 We also maintain a YouTube channel – again, monetized.
 The more views we get, the more pennies we earn.
 All we need to do is keep doing what we enjoy.
 Recording our adventures.
 Filming, basically, whatever we want to film.

 I also have an Etsy store – though my maintenance of the place is somewhat questionable.
 My wife sells knitting patterns online.
-I also work with J$ at Rockstar Finance building the next version of Rockstar Finance.
+I also work with ESI at Rockstar Finance maintaining Rockstar Finance.
 All of this generates a nice little income for us every month.

 The funny thing is – we don’t need the money, but it’s become a challenge to see how much we can earn doing what we truly enjoy.